OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 As the dataset was based upon a static file, it is inherently deprived of any prospective data which might impact subsequent strategical and/or tactical decisions that the hotel conglomerate may undertake.

 ### References

+No references needed as part of this project.